DanielAraldi/aero-ui/packages/ui/README.md

 ### Text 🪶

-Our `Text` component has the style based in the font of the [TailwindCSS](https://tailwindcss.com/), so we create a `Text` component that contains the different texts inside it.
+Our `Text` component has the style based in the font of the [TailwindCSS](https://tailwindcss.com/), so we create a `Text` component that contains the different texts.
 We also preserve all properties of the `Text` component original.
 This component have accessibility attributes configured.
 Below we add unique Text property:

 | Property  | Description                  | Default | Platform |
 | --------- | ---------------------------- | ------- | -------- |